 Inspirational content

-Lots of people follow instagram accounts because they want to be inspired.
-There’s something truly wonderful about using social media to inspire you to do something positive with your life, so use your content to tap into that desire your audience have.
+Lots of Instagram users follow Instagram accounts because it’s a great place to get inspired.
+There’s something truly wonderful about using social media to inspire you to do something positive with your life, so use your content to tap into that desire your audience has.
+Inspirational content also gets a great reaction from your audience which means that post will get a high Instagram engagement rate.
+That’s a smart way to get your Instagram in the good books of the Instagram algorithm.

-Your audience want to wake up every day and see something that is going to make them want to do something amazing – be that person!
+Your audience wants to wake up every day and see something on your Instagram page that is going to make them want to do something amazing – aim to be that person!

 Here’s an excellent example of this type of content on Instagram:

-It’s worth using a free tool like WordSwag or Canva to help you get a more polished finish for inspirational text and quotes as it will help boost the reach your post gets.
+It’s worth using a free tool like WordSwag or Canva to help you get a more polished visual content for inspirational text and quotes as it will help boost the reach your post gets.

 Progress showcase (before and after, results)

-If you are a coach, then in some way or another you are pushing your audience to make a positive change about themselves.
-That might be about their career, money, relationship, body.
-Whatever it is, you need to be able to show them that a change is possible, and there is no better way to do that than use something I call the progress showcase.
+If you are a coach, then in some way or another, you are pushing your audience to make a positive change about themselves.
+That might be about their career, money, relationship, or body.
+Whatever it is, you need to be able to show them that a change is possible, and there is no better way to do that than using something I call the progress showcase.
+It’s an excellent way of proving you get results.
+If you get positive comments on that post, it’s also social proof that’s hugely valuable for your business.

 Behind the scenes